Cut Off (upcoming film): Production

 In March 2025, it was announced that Jonah Hill would direct, produce, and co-write a new comedy film, with him starring.
 In August, Kristen Wiig joined the cast.

 Principal photography began in late September 2025, in California, with Bette Midler and Nathan Lane joining the cast.
 In October, Adriana Barraza, Camila Cabello and Langston Kerman were added to the cast.
+In November, Chelsea Peretti was added to the cast.
+In January 2026, Cary Christopher revealed he was a part of the cast.

+Hill described the movie as a mix of Step Brothers, Clueless and Trading Places.

 Release

-Cut Off is scheduled to be released in the United States by Warner Bros.
-Pictures on July 17, 2026.
+On June 26, 2026, it was reported that Cut Off had been considered "unreleasable" and that there were no plans to release the film at any point in the foreseeable future.
+However, a representative for Hill later confirmed that the film was still in post-production and its release date was pushed to reflect that factor.
+It was previously scheduled to be released in the United States on July 17, 2026, by Warner Bros.
+Pictures.